Resolving duplicate bindings

 When you have multiple duplicate bindings for Set<T>

-binding that is a union of duplicate sets.
+binding, which is a union of duplicate sets.

 method of ModuleBuilder